Are you a struggling trader? Do you continue to lose money, even in a bull market?

 System 20: Finding cheap stocks with linear regression and average true range

 The Amibroker trading platform is extremely fast, flexible and is excellent value for money.
-I’ve been using the software for around five years now and my Amibroker AFL collection has grown considerably in that time.
+I’ve been using the software since 2011 and my Amibroker AFL collection has grown considerably in that time.

-Whether you’re interested in building trading systems, trading long term trends, investing in blue-chip companies, or picking penny stocks, you’ll be able to do that and lots more with Amibroker.
+Whether you’re interested in building trading systems, trading long term trends, or simply doing technical analysis, you’ll be able to do that and lots more with Amibroker.

-If you are just starting out with AFL, make sure to take a look at the user manuals on the Amibroker site and the post I did about writing AFL for Amibroker.
+If you are just starting out, make sure to take a look at all of the tutorials that are available on the Amibroker website and also in the Amibroker Help files.

 Best Amibroker AFL Collection

 There are several places that I go to look for Amibroker AFL, however, it can be difficult to find well produced codes at a reasonable cost.
 There are also places you can find free AFL.
 But as you can imagine, the quality varies a lot when you’re getting something for nothing.

 One of the best resources is the Amibroker AFL library and the Amibroker members area which is available to paid users only.
 You can find lots of good codes there, some submitted by fellow users and some by Amibroker staff.